fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/time-series-multivariate-chart-net.md

 Create the `DataHandler.ashx` file and do the following:

-- Include the `FusionCharts.DataEngine.dll` file.
+* Include the `FusionCharts.DataEngine.dll` file.

-- Include the `FusionCharts.Visualization.dll` file.
+* Include the `FusionCharts.Visualization.dll` file.

-- Set response content type as "application/json".
+* Set response content type as "application/json".

-- Create an object of the `MsSqlClass`.

-- Create an object of the `DataModel` class.
+* Create an object of the `DataModel` class.

-- Add the object of `MsSqlClass` to the data source of data model.

-- Convert the model to a data format the time series can accept.
+* Convert the model to a data format the time series can accept.

-- Write the converted data into a JSON file.
+* Write the converted data into a JSON file.

 Refer to the code given below: